Vlado Lemić

-Club career
+Playing career

-Lemić spent most of his playing career with Borac Banja Luka, competing in the second-tier Yugoslav Second League.
+A midfielder, Lemić spent most of his playing career with Borac Banja Luka, competing in the second-tier Yugoslav Second League.
 Otherwise mostly mediocre and unremarkable by top football standards, the highlight of his time at the club was winning the 1987–88 Yugoslav Cup.
 The famous final on 11 May 1988 at Belgrade's Marakana pitted the heavy underdog Banja Luka side against powerhouse Red Star Belgrade.
-Sensationally, Borac ended up winning 0-1, the first and only time Yugoslav Cup was won by a team outside the top-tier First Federal League.
-Lemić only appeared in the closing 2 minutes of the match plus injury time as head coach Husnija Fazlić brought him on for goalscorer Senad Lupić.
+Sensationally, Borac ended up winning 1–0, the first and only time Yugoslav Cup was won by a team outside the top-tier First Federal League.
+Lemić only appeared in the closing two minutes of the contest plus injury time as head coach Husnija Fazlić brought him on as substitute for the match's only goalscorer Senad Lupić.

 As a result of the Cup win exposure, Lemić earned a transfer to the Belgian lower league club KFC Herentals.

 Later, Lemić joined the Belgian top league side Lierse S.K. for a season, playing under head coach Eric Gerets.